 Police Constables will need to either hold a degree already, or study to gain one on the job.
 This is a big step towards acknowledging the level of complexity involved in modern policing and standardising education levels across police forces.

 There are two ways you can join, depending on what qualifications you hold.
 You can only apply for one pathway, the one you choose will be based on your qualifications.

 Would You Like To Study For a Degree While Working?

 If so, you should apply for the Police Constable Degree Apprenticeship (PCDA).

-You’ll need to hold the following qualifications before applying:
+You’ll need to hold the following qualifications before joining:

 - Level 2 qualifications (GCSEs) in English and Maths at Grade 4 (C) or equivalent.

-Check the list of qualifications to understand what you need to apply.
+Check the list of qualifications to understand what you need to before joining.

 Do You Have a Degree Already?

 If you have a degree already you should apply for the Degree Holder Entry Programme (DHEP).